The moment I heard about the Blade 350

 The technology crammed into this thing is mind blowing considering the price point.
 Once you get it up in the air and experience just what all that technology can do, you can't help but get a smile on your face.

 I naturally chose the BNF version to pair to my JR X9503 radio.
 The BNF kit comes with everything the RTF does less the Spektrum DX5e radio.
-As you can see, it comes with a 3 Amp LiPo balancing charger, one 2200 3S 30C LiPo battery, a full set of spare propellers, a few Allen keys, quick start instructions (more on that in a bit), and of course the special GoPro camera mounting plate with the soft rubber vibration isolation dampeners.
+As you can see, it comes with a 3 Amp LiPo balancing charger, one 2200 3S 30C LiPo battery, a full set of spare propellers, a few alan keys, quick start instructions (more on that in a bit), and of course the GoPro camera mounting plate with the soft rubber vibration isolation dampeners.

 As you'll see later on in the review of one of the aerial videos I took at Mt.
 Robson, these vibration isolation dampeners do in fact work very well at absorbing vibrations and eliminating the all too common Jello effect that plagues RC aerial video.